westerlymerlin/Oxide-PyMS/docs/ms_srs_class.md

 def start_profile()
 ```

-Start a 1 to 10 amu scan on the Hiden Mass Spectrometer
+Start a 1 to 10 amu scan on the SRS Mass Spectrometer

 <a id="ms_srs_class.MsClass.stop_runnning"></a>